Big Pigeon in Southwest Iowa

 • entered service 8 Dec 1941 from Marshalltown, Marshall Co.; body not recovered; memorialized Courts of the Missing, Natl.
 Cem. of the Pacific, Honolulu, Oahu, Hawaii.

-• Notes: Earlier the Clover had been involved in setting up LORAN radio stations, which were used for navigation, in remote Alaska locations.
+• Military Note: Earlier the Clover had been involved in setting up LORAN radio stations, which were used for navigation, in remote Alaska locations.

 † Melton, Derald William, SN 17-131-529, US Army Air Force, Pott.
 Co.